-Equal opportunities must be provided for all learners regardless of age, creed, gender, race or individual needs.
+Equal opportunities must be provided for all learners regardless of age, gender, race or individual needs.
 The education given will promote respect for the cultural, social and linguistic diversity of our society.

 We must ensure that all children are valued equally.
-Those children with special needs are as valued as much as high fliers and are given the same opportunities to participate in the whole range of nursery activities and are given the same share of responsibilities.
+Those children with special needs are as valued equally and are given the same opportunities to participate in the whole range of Nursery activities and are given the same share of responsibilities.
 This is also the case for children with physical disabilities.